dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/migrations.md

 ![Students Index page](migrations/_static/students-index.png)

+<a id="pmc"></a>
 ## Command-line interface (CLI) vs. Package Manager Console (PMC)

 The EF tooling for managing migrations is available from .NET Core CLI commands or from PowerShell cmdlets in the Visual Studio **Package Manager Console** (PMC) window.
 This tutorial shows how to use the CLI, but you can use the PMC if you prefer.

-If you want to use the PMC commands, install the EF tools for **Package Manager Console**, [Microsoft.EntityFrameworkCore.Tools](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Tools).
-Unlike the CLI tools, you don't have to edit *.csproj* file for this package; you can use the **Package Manager Console** or the **NuGet Package Manager** GUI.
+If you want to use the PMC commands, install the [Microsoft.EntityFrameworkCore.Tools](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore.Tools) package.
+Unlike the CLI tools, you don't have to edit *.csproj* file; you can install it by using the **Package Manager Console** or the **NuGet Package Manager** GUI.

-For information about the CLI commands, see [.NET Core CLI](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/dotnet).
+For more information about the CLI commands, see [.NET Core CLI](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/dotnet).

-For information about the PMC commands, see [Package Manager Console (Visual Studio)](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/powershell).
+For more information about the PMC commands, see [Package Manager Console (Visual Studio)](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/powershell).

 ## Summary